 This is the story of the time I thought I broke my ankle…

 Now I’m not normally the kind of person who believes in psychic abilities, but the night before a very unimportant soccer game I had a premonition.
 Tomorrow I would get hurt in spectacular fashion.
 Coincidentally I had quit my job recently, and while I gained an immense amount of freedom, I lost an immense amount of health insurance.
-Yet, I tried to put these thoughts to one side as I trotted onto the field next day in search of the glory that only a local intramural victory could provide.
+Yet, I tried to put these thoughts aside as I trotted onto the field next day in search of the glory that only a local intramural victory could provide.

 It was all going so well until I felt the cruel hand of fate knock me off balance as I leaped into the air for a header.
 As I landed my right foot rolled inward and down.
 This was followed by a crackle and a pop (no snap thankfully) on the outside of my ankle just in front of what I later found out was called the lateral malleolus.
 The next thing I know I’m writhing on the ground making noises I have never made before or since.

 The first day wasn’t so bad due to what I’m guessing was a mixture of shock and adrenaline.
 I was confined to the couch since walking on it was out of the question.
 Luckily a buddy of mine had some spare crutches which made trips the bathroom a little easier.
 There wasn’t any bruising just yet, but the swelling persisted.
 The only thing to do now was RICE – Rest, Ice, Compress, Elevate.

 Day 1 Supplies: Pain Reliever, Ice Pack, Crutches, Elevation Pillow, Ankle Wraps